Online study – frequently asked questions

 We also have a number of online student bloggers who give their own unique perspective on what it's really like to try and earn a master's degree online.
 Click on the links below if you'd like to find out more about online study from some of our current students.

-2. Are online degrees worse than on-campus degrees?
+2. Are online degrees less good than on-campus degrees?

 The short answer to this question is...no!